Administrative Units

 Documentation: Microsoft Docs

-- Go into properties of the administrative unit & change membership to dynamic user
+- Go into properties of the administrative unit & change membership to

 - Configure dynamic assignment rules